y111studios/unisim/README.md

 ## Licenses

 The assets included in the resources/assets directory are from Icograms.
 They are licensed under the [Icograms Basic License Agreement](https://education.icograms.com/license-agreement-basic).

+The assets included in the resources/iconduck_assets directory are part of the [Carbon Icons](https://iconduck.com/sets/carbon-icons) set from icon duck.
+They are licensed under the [Apache 2.0 License](https://iconduck.com/licenses/apache-2.0).